Central banks in emerging Asia are poised to cut interest rates as they bolster their economies against a wave of global threats.

 Governor Benjamin Diokno said this week he sees another 50 basis points of rate cuts this year, with the timing dependent on incoming economic data.
 A government report due hours before the rate decision Thursday will probably show growth accelerated to 5.9% in the second quarter from 5.6% in the previous three months.

-“There are enough justifications for the central bank to cut the rate by 50 basis points,” said Burin Adulwattana, chief strategist at Bangkok Bank Plc.
-“But we don’t think they will do it now, as they have signalled concern about financial stability and preference for other measures other than the key rate to take care of problems.”
+“There are enough justifications for the central bank to cut the rate by 50 basis points,” said Burin Adulwattana, chief strategist at Bangkok Bank Pcl in Bangkok.
+“But we don’t think they will do it now, as they have signaled concern about financial stability and preference for other measures other than the key rate to take care of problems.”